Audience

 - must meet any other statutory obligation under another Act, including the referral of criminal conduct or allegations to the Queensland Police Service.

-The Intake, Referrals and Partnerships team will acknowledge the complaint in writing to the complainant in accordance with internal guidance materials, except where:
+The Integrity unit will acknowledge the complaint in writing to the complainant in accordance with internal guidance materials, except where:

 - a complainant states they do not want to be contacted with respect to the complaint.

-3. Report suspected corrupt conduct to the Crime and Corruption Commission (CCC)
+3. Report suspected corrupt conduct and misconduct to the Crime and Corruption Commission (CCC)

-Where the DDG PICS reasonably suspects that a matter does involve corrupt conduct by the Director-General, they must notify the CCC without unreasonable delay, in accordance with section 38 of the Act and the Directions issued by the CCC to the Department under section 40 of the Act.
+Where the DDG CS reasonably suspects that a matter does involve corrupt conduct by the Director-General, they must notify the CCC without unreasonable delay, in accordance with section 38 of the Act and the directions issued by the CCC to the department under section 40 of the Act.

-Should the DDG PICS decide that a complaint, or information or matter, about alleged corrupt conduct by the Director-General is not required to be notified to the CCC under section 38 of the Act, the DDG PICS must make a record of the decision that complies with section 40A of the Act.
+Should the DDG CS decide that a complaint, or information or matter, about alleged corrupt conduct by the Director-General is not required to be notified to the CCC under section 38 of the Act, the DDG CS must make a record of the decision that complies with section 40A of the Act.

-The DDG PICS may choose to notify the CCC in accordance with other business processes in the Intake, Referrals and Partnerships unit or another method, at their discretion.
-A record of the referral must be saved within the Department's case management system (Resolve).
+The DDG CS may choose to notify the CCC in accordance with other business processes in the Integrity unit or another method, at their discretion.
+A record of the referral must be saved within the department's case management system (Resolve).

-Where, in accordance with section 46 of the Act, the CCC refers a complaint back to the nominated person to deal with, or in accordance with the Directions issued to the Department under section 40 of the Act, the DDG PICS is entitled to commence dealing with the complaint:
+Where, in accordance with section 46 of the Act, the CCC refers a complaint back to the nominated person to deal with, or in accordance with the Directions issued to the department under section 40 of the Act, the DDG CS is entitled to commence dealing with the complaint:

-- the DDG PICS, as the Department's nominated person must:
+- the DDG CS, as the department's nominated person must:

 -